 We are currently researching and testing a solution to assist women who experience light bladder leakage due to stress incontinence and we will keep you updated.
 Please come back to this page to check for any updates or simply become a registered user on our website and receive our eNews.

-Stress incontinence in women is often the result of pregnancy, childbirth and menopause.
-Pregnancy and childbirth can stretch and weaken the pelvic floor muscles that support the urethra causing stress incontinence during activities that push down on the bladder.
+Stress incontinence in women is often as a result of pregnancy, childbirth and menopause.
+Pregnancy and childbirth often stretch and weaken the pelvic floor muscles that support the bladder and urethra causing stress incontinence during activities that push down on the bladder.
+This can also be caused by a traumatic vaginal delivery.

 It can also happen to women who have not had children and some studies show this to be one in five women over 45 years experiencing this type of incontinence.1